 OBERSTUFE 2 Focus on verbal and written use of German.
 Students are prepared to take AATG and A1 exams.

 MITTELSTUFE 2: 10 to 12-year old students who speak German at home.
 Focus on written use of German, vocabulary enrichment, and preparation for A1 and A2 exams.

 OBERSTUFE 2: 11 to 16-year old students who speak German at home.
 Focus on perfecting written and oral use of German.
 Individual preparation for a variety of exams, including AATG, A2, and B1.

 Annette McCloe has been teaching German for the past 10 years.
 She is experienced in teaching all kinds of learners, very young, special needs, teenagers and adults.
 Frau McCloe was born and raised in Bremen, Germany; lived in New Zealand and moved to California 20 years ago.
 Today she still has close ties to Germany and enjoys travelling ‘home’ with her family as often as she can.
-Frau McCloe is currently teaching a combo class that combines Mittelstufe1 and Oberstufe1.
+Currently teaching Mittelstufe 2.

 I was born near Frankfurt am Main and lived there for the first three years of my life.
 Growing up here in California, I kept my link to Germany, both culturally and linguistically, through my time attending the GASA program.

 I graduated with the Abitur from the Gymnasium in Bremen Germany in 1981.
-She received her BA with a teaching credential for French German and chemistry in 1984 from Manchester College in Indiana.
-She received her MA in education in 1989 from Cal Poly Pomona.
-She started teaching high school in 1984.
-She has taught science, French, German and computer programming at El Toro High School in Orange County.
-She currently teaches French at El Toro High School.
-Her two children attended German school from age 5 to high school.
-Regina started teaching for the German American School Association in 1993.
+I received my BA with a teaching credential for French, German, and Chemistry in 1984 from Manchester College in Indiana.
+I received my MA in education in 1989 from Cal Poly Pomona and started teaching high school in 1984.
+I have taught Science, French, German and Computer Programming at El Toro High School in Orange County, where I currently teach French.
+My two children attended German school from age 5 to high school.
+I started teaching for the German American School Association in 1993.
+Currently teaching Oberstufe 2.